dbt-labs/docs.getdbt.com/website/docs/guides/codespace-qs.md

 ---
-title: Quickstart for dbt Core using GitHub Codespaces
+title: Quickstart for dbt Core using DuckDB
-id: codespace
+id: DuckDB
+description: "Learn to use dbt Core using DuckDB."
+hoverSnippet: "Learn to use dbt Core using DuckDB."
 platform: 'dbt-core'
 icon: 'fa-github'
 level: 'Beginner'